PitonCMS/Engine/support/designer/navigation.md

 }
 ```

-Where `"navigators": []` is required as the root of navigator array, and each navigator has a `key`, a display `name`, and a `description`.
-To add another navigator, such as for a side bar, then add
+To add another Navigation list, such as for a side bar, then add

 ```json
 {